 Umbra recently collaborated on "the Embers Rising project", with producer/engineer/musician Jeff Miller from the band Simon Apple.
 Vocalists Charles Phoenix and Eric Harris lent individual touches to lyrical interpretation, and violinist Zef Noi$e is featured on "Stop The Time".
 The CD was released October 1, 2011, containing pieces reflecting their musical adventures.

-Currently Umbra is developing music delving yet deeper into uncharted territory.
+In 2012 Umbra explored music delving yet deeper into uncharted territory.
 Vocalist Picasso Dular and guitarist Leon Muhudinov contributed their considerable talent to Bare Trees tracks.
 Bare Trees is an Umbra project dedicated to collaborating with other artists exploring in the forest of sonic scapes.

 Umbra records in his studio the Office Of Maniacal Management.
 Creating music with various collaborators, he writes, records and produces projects that are catalogs of imagery, layered in synthetic waves, twisted organic tones, and a slightly pop crust.